 Socrates Seminar: “Techno-narratives & Truth: Reshaping the Future”

-Aspen Institute España and Fundación Telefónica, in collaboration with Google, will host in October 8-10 a new edition of the Socrates Seminar “Techno-narratives & Truth: Reshaping the Future”.
-This seminar, which belongs to the Tech & Society Program, organized in collaboration with Fundación Telefónica, will be held in person at Parador de La Granja de San Idelfonso, Segovia.
-Leigh Hafrey, Senior Lecturer at the MIT Sloan School of Management, will moderate the Seminar.
+Aspen Institute España and Fundación Telefónica, in collaboration with Google hosted from October 8 to 10, 2021, a new edition of the Socrates Seminar “Techno-narratives & Truth: Reshaping the Future”.
+This seminar, which belongs to the Tech & Society Program, organized in collaboration with Fundación Telefónica, was hold in person at Parador de La Granja de San Idelfonso, Segovia.
+Leigh Hafrey, Senior Lecturer at the MIT Sloan School of Management, moderated the Seminar.

 Following the lines determined by Aspen Institute in the US, the Socrates España Seminars provide a forum for emerging leaders (between the ages of 28 and 45) from various professions to convene and reflect over contemporary issues through expert-moderated dialogues.
 These seminars enable participants to explore current and pressing leadership challenges.
 Discussions are built around contemporary texts, and are led by expert moderators who engage and encourage participants to share their views.
 At the core of these Seminars is a remarkable group of emerging and recognized leaders including entrepreneurs, venture capitalists, representatives from the public sector and journalists, among others.

 Aspen Institute España and Fundación Telefónica hosted the first edition of the program in 2017.
 In 2021, on its fifth edition, the Program has become the main forum in Spain for reflection on the challenges posed by the new technologies.
 The fifth edition hosts various leaders from the civil society, including Evgeny Morozov, writer and researcher specialized in the political and social implications of technology, to debate on advances in digital technology and its influence in areas as diverse as human relations, politics, education, economy or medicine.